KQM-git/HSRNews/archive/484.md

 ### Known Issues

-■2024/02/07

-- There is a known issue that when leaving Robert's Synesthesia Dreamscape in the Adventure Mission "Cosmic Star," map abnormalities will lead to an inability to proceed with the mission.
-If Trailblazers encounter this issue, they can resolve it by restarting the game.

 ■2024/02/06

 - There is a known issue where Basic Treasures may disappear from the map due to a map error after speaking with Aventurine during the Trailblaze Mission "Penacony - The Youths Who Chase Dreams."
 To obtain the missing Basic Treasures, Trailblazers can go to the corresponding map during the Adventure Mission "The Trees At Peace."
 The dialogue-manifested map error will be fixed in the Version 2.1 update.